Yilap88/Programming_for_Data_Science_Foundations/Powershell.md

 - In a folder → Shift + rigth click → "Open in a Terminal"

 #### Rules for basic commands
-- In Power Shell, the commands are structured by: Verb-Noun (ex: Set-Location)
+- In Power Shell, commands are structured as follows: Verb-Noun (e.g. Set-Location).
-- Some commands of cmd works in PS, because PS uses "alias"
+- Some cmd commands work in PowerShell, because PowerShell uses "aliases"

 #### Basic Commands in cmd